Resources

 Data:

 All four of the previous pillars have touched on data in some capacity – i.e. no data in transit, no data at rest, no overflow of data outside of the security boundaries.
-At all times, Hypori Halo ensures that all data remains secure in the customer's cloud instance.
+At all times, Hypori ensures that all data remains secure in the customer's cloud instance.
 Users can access and interact with authorized enterprise resources, like email, team, and other productivity apps, while maintaining secure cloud storage of the apps and data.

 Next Steps & Getting Started